 It’s easy to see why content curation has worked for Intel’s iQ.
 All articles are found and recommended by Intel’s tech-savvy employees, they are able to develop IQ as a resources hub for all things technology, subsequently establishing themselves as credible, well-read and up-to-date.

 However, curating content may not work for everyone.
 Deshpande (as cited in Mark Sherbin’s article from the Content Marketing Institute) says the following three questions will help you decide whether content curation is for you and your brand.

 - Is there a dominant publication in your market?
 If there is already a well-established platform delivering information on similar topics to your audience, it’ll be tougher for you to get a foothold in the market using content curation.
 It’s not impossible, but becoming a ‘go-to’ for topics relevant to your audience is one of the main aims of content curation so ensure there is a space for you – or you are confident your content is significantly better than your rival’s, and readers will jump ship.

 - Are you picking content your audience is interested in?
-All content you curate should be audience focused.
-If you can narrow your focus, you have a better chance at becoming the leading source of information on that topic.
+All content you curate should be audience-focused.
+If you can narrow your focus, you have a better chance of becoming the leading source of information on that topic.
 Find your niche and own it!